Design out CO2

 In 2017 we continued to invest in our rail facilities delivering on our commitment to transport more of our products by rail.
 In 2017, we opened a brand new rail aggregates handling depot at Garston, South Liverpool.
 This new operation, created in partnership with Freightliner and Rail Freight Services provides an additional 300,000 tonnes a year aggregate handling capacity, supplying customers in Merseyside and Cheshire.
 In 2017 we moved over 9 million tonnes of product by rail - the equivalent to removing 450,000 lorries load from our roads.

-- improving durability, meaning that products need to be replaced or maintained less frequently
+- improving durability, meaning that products need to be replaced or maintained less frequently - Read our Ultigrip case study.

 - using recycled or secondary materials in products, such as ground granulated blast furnace slag and fly ash instead of clinker to reduce the capital CO2 in cement or used road surfacing (Recycled Asphalt Planings) instead of primary materials in asphalt